carbon-language/carbon-lang/docs/project/principles/safety_strategy.md

     violations are accompanied by a detailed diagnostic report to ease developer bug-finding.

--   In the _optimized release_ build mode, safety violations are harded or mitigated from any exploit by an attacker.
+-   In the _optimized release_ build mode, safety violations are hardened or mitigated from any exploit by an attacker.

-While it might appear convenient to use the same strategy in both build modes, this isn't even the ideal we strive toward because particular diagnostic techniques may be ineffective as hardening techniques or may have substantial performance overhead.
+While it might appear convenient to use the same strategy in both build modes, divergence may occur where particular diagnostic techniques are ineffective as hardening techniques or have substantial performance overhead.

 ### Practical reality for unsafe operations

-The ideal model should be both our goal and our starting point, but we expect to make at least two primary concessions for practical reasons: the development build may need to be augmented by specialized checking build modes to cover all safety violations, and the optimized build may not be able to mitigate all safety violations due to performance overhead.
-Unfortunately, the current best-in-class techniques for preventing data races at compile time cannot handle any "unsafe" code (including existing C and C++ code) and still have unanswered questions around ease of adoption and compilation scalability.
-As a consequence, some safety violations must be detected at runtime.
+Carbon will likely make two concessions to the ideal model for practical
+reasons:

-Currently, detecting data races at runtime is also too expensive to do in the development build mode.
-As a consequence, we expect responsibility for exhaustive checking for safety violations to be split among a small number of additional build modes that diagnose different kinds of safety violations at runtime.
+-   The development build may need to be augmented by additional, specialized checking build modes to cover all safety violations.
+Currently, detecting data races at runtime is too expensive to do in a single, comprehensively checked development build mode.
+Each specialized build development build mode will be less expensive by splitting different dynamic safety violation checks to different build modes.
 These should be kept to the smallest number that permits all such modes to have acceptable overhead.

-The optimized build mode should harden against any safety violations by default, but current hardening techniques are still too expensive to enable in every case due to memory or performance overhead.
-Our criteria for the overhead being acceptable is that it falls below the noise on the hot path of application code.
-This is a very high bar, but we think it is critical to hold that high bar so that we can migrate existing C++ systems that currently expect that degree of performance.
+-   The optimized build may not be able to harden or mitigate all safety violations.
+Although it should harden against any safety violations by default, current hardening techniques are still too expensive to enable in every case due to memory or performance overhead.
+Carbon's criteria for acceptable overhead is that it falls below the noise on the hot path of application code.
+This is a very high bar, but will likely be critical for allowing migration of existing C++ systems which require high performance.

-Beyond these two concessions, we think it is important to allow users of the language to adjust the balance between hardening and the various axes of performance, at a reasonably coarse level.
-Different users and different applications will have different tolerances for such performance overhead, and we should provide as much flexibility here as we reasonably can.
-Specific examples here include
-[Control Flow Integrity](https://en.wikipedia.org/wiki/Control-flow_integrity)
-as [implemented in Clang](http://clang.llvm.org/docs/ControlFlowIntegrity.html), trapping overflow, and automatic bounds checking, probabilistic use-after-free and race detection.
+Beyond these two concessions, it's important to allow users of the language to adjust the balance between hardening and the various axes of performance, at least at a coarse level.
+Different users and different applications will have different tolerances for such performance overhead, and Carbon should provide flexibility where feasible.
+Specific examples here include [Control Flow Integrity](https://en.wikipedia.org/wiki/Control-flow_integrity) as [implemented in Clang](http://clang.llvm.org/docs/ControlFlowIntegrity.html), trapping overflow, bounds checking, and probabilistic use-after-free and race detection.

 ### Managing bugs without guaranteed safety